Configuring IGRP

 testing or as Telnet clients.
 If used, the PC1 gateway may be either Dion1 router or

-• On all three routers, configure IGRP for Autonomous System 24, and enable updates on all active interfaces with the network command.
+the Dion2 router. - On all three routers, configure IGRP for Autonomous System 24, and enable updates on all active interfaces with the network command.

 Arief(config)#router igrp 24